golf249/ELMO_Trajectory_Optimization/README.md

 ## Overview

-The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory and 'Lossless Convexification' method to minimize fuel consumption during descent.
-The main objectives include:
+The code implements optimal trajectory generation for the landing phase of the ELMO mission, utilizing control theory to minimize fuel consumption during descent.

+During the **de-orbit, descent, and landing phase**, the trajectory is split into two main phases:

 - Powered descent trajectory optimization.
 - Simulation of landing dynamics on Europa's surface.